|

 Also Read:

-- Send Mail With Link to a Workbook, From MS Outlook using Excel.
+- Excel-VBA : Send Unique Images Embedded to Mail Body, With Every Mail From MS Outlook using Excel.